andersao/l5-repository/README.md

 There are two ways to implement the Presenter, the first is creating a TransformerAbstract and set it using your Presenter class as described in the Create a Transformer Class.

-The second way is to make your model implement the Transformable interface, and use the default Prenseter ModelFractarPresenter, this will have the same effect.
+The second way is to make your model implement the Transformable interface, and use the default Presenter ModelFractarPresenter, this will have the same effect.

 ##### Transformer Class